niyatighagada/ML-apprentice-takehome/README.md

 All tasks (1 through 4) have been addressed with clean modular code and appropriate comments.

-The project runs without Docker due to environment constraints, but the codebase includes a Dockerfile and docker-compose configuration should you wish to test it containerized.

 The main.py script has been updated to show both the embedding outputs for Task 1 and the training loop for Task 4.

 Dummy data was used to simulate inputs for demonstration purposes.
 The architecture is easily extendable to real datasets.